himanu/System-Design-Patterns/Behavioural/Iterator/README.md

 # Iterator Design Pattern
-It is used to traverse elements of a collection without exposing underlying representation.
+It solves the problem when a client needs different iteration algorithm to iterate over data stored in a collection class object.

-## Problem it solves?
+## What Problem it solves?
-1. Consider a collection class.
+1. Consider a collection class representing a binary tree.
-2. Client needs to iterate class objects.
+2. Client wants to traverse Binary Tree.
-3. One way is to implement the iteration logic in collection itself.
-It is ok in some situations.
+3. If the Client wants to use only one traversal algorithm logic then adding that in the collection class is not a problem.
-4. But if client wants to use multiple iteration algoritm, then it would be messy if we add more iteration logic to the collection.
+4. But if client wants to use multiple traversal algoritm, then it would be messy if we add all algorithm to the collection class.
 5. Also some alogrithm might be needed in only some application, so including them into a generic collection class would be weird.

+## Solution
+1. Instead of defining traversal algorithms in the collection, this pattern focus on creating a separate classes to store each traversal algorithm.
+2. These different classes are known as Iterator Classes.
+3. All interator classes implements an Interface, known as Iterator Interface.

-## Structure of it?
+## Class Structure

+### Different Classes/Interfaces
-1. It has a base collection interface.
+1. **Collection Class**: It has logic to store data.
-2. The collection interface must have a method to return an iterator.
-3. There is an iterator interface too.
-4. It recieves the collection class object through the constructor.
-5. Concrete Iterator also stores the knowledge of traversal progress.
+2. **Iterator Interface**: It is the interfaces which each iterator classes gonna implement.
+It defines basics method like `hasMore()`, `getNext()`  which each iterator class implements.
+3. **Concreate Iterator Classes**: These classes implements the Iterator Interface and has collection traversal logic.
+4. **Client Class**: Contains client code to use pattern.